aws-samples/dify-aws-tool/README.md

 | CosyVoice        | SageMaker\TTS       | [Code](https://github.com/aws-samples/dify-aws-tool/tree/main/notebook/cosyvoice) | [ybalbert](ybalbert@amazon.com) |
 | SenseVoice       | SageMaker\ASR       | [Notebook](https://github.com/aws-samples/dify-aws-tool/blob/main/notebook/funasr-deploy.ipynb) | [ybalbert](ybalbert@amazon.com) |

 **[Attention]： The Dify provider of SageMaker\LLM can support most open-source models.
 We recommend you to reploy these models using [Model_hub](https://github.com/aws-samples/llm_model_hub).
-It's very easy and convenient which supports model fine-tuning and deployment with no-code approach**
+It's very easy and convenient which supports model fine-tuning and deployment with no-code approach.
+If you don't want to install [Model_hub](https://github.com/aws-samples/llm_model_hub), you can also refer to this [guide](https://github.com/aws-samples/dify-aws-tool/tree/main/notebook/llm_sagemaker_deploy) to deploy LLM to SageMaker using the vllm method.**